 Thompson also developed the book Men Are Stupid And They Like Big Boobs: A Woman’s Guide to Beauty Through Plastic Surgery, written by Joan Rivers with Valerie Frankel.
 It was published in hardcover by Pocket Books on December 30, 2008.

 On Broadway, Thompson produced William Shatner’s one-man show, Shatner’s World…We Just Live in It, at The Music Box, a Shubert Organization Theatre, February 16, 2012 – March 4, 2012.
 The show toured 15 cities in the United States and finished on April 19, 2012.
-A new U.S. 2012-2013 tour started November 8, 2012 and ran through January 26, 2013.
+The U.S. 2012-2013 tour started November 8, 2012 and ran through January 26, 2013.
+The show continues to tour in 2016.
 Thompson filmed a version of the show as a television special in Hamilton, Ontario, Canada on December 8, 2012 titled Shatner's World.
 A further version of that show with additional, special content was exhibited by Fathom Entertainment in 635 theaters nationally on April 24, 2014.

 Thompson, his wife, Kelly, their daughter, Taylor, and son, Trevor, live in Beverly Hills, California.